 PY 611.
 Clinical Residency I.3 Credits.

-Upon successful completion of the didactic phase, the PA student undertakes an intensive course of study requiring the application of skills and concepts acquired during the earlier course work.
-Each student rotates through seven six-week clinical disciplines and two four-week electives at varying sites throughout Connecticut, Massachusetts and Rhode Island.
-The core rotations are: family medicine/primary care, internal medicine, general surgery, emergency medicine, obstetrics/gynecology, pediatrics and psychiatry.
-Supplemental electives include a wide variety of medical, surgical and pediatric subspecialties.
+Upon successful completion of the didactic phase, students undertake an intensive course of study requiring the application of skills and concepts acquired during previous course work.
+Students rotate through seven six-week core clinical disciplines and two four-week electives at varying sites and settings.
+Core rotations include primary care (3-weeks family medicine and 3-weeks outpatient internal medicine), inpatient internal medicine, general surgery, emergency medicine, women's health, pediatrics, and psychiatry.
+Electives include a variety of medical, surgical, and pediatric subspecialties.

 Prerequisites: None